stayallive/wp-sentry/README.md

 } );
 ```

-When the `wp_sentry_hook` function returns `false` the initialization of the Sentry Brower SDK will be stopped.
+When the `wp_sentry_hook` function returns `false` the initialization of the Sentry Browser SDK will be stopped.
 Any other return value will be ignored.

 To modify the options you can modify the object passed as the first argument of the `wp_sentry_hook`, this object will later be passed to `Sentry.init` to initialize the Browser SDK.